The Must-See Movies At The 2019 Sundance Film Festival

-The Oscar nominations have just been announced but for cinephiles, the fun of next year's awards season is just getting started with the Sundance Film Festival, which kicks off 24th January in the US.
-Though most of us won't get to experience the long lines and exclusive parties that take place over those two charmed weeks, we can still follow the fun — and what Sundance buzz means for the rest of the year in film.
+The current awards season is so old news.
+For cinephiles, the fun of next year's awards season is just getting started with the Sundance Film Festival, which kicks off January 24.
+Though most of us won't get to experience the long lines and exclusive parties that take place over those two charmed weeks in Park City, UT, we can still follow the fun — and what Sundance buzz means for the rest of the year in film.

 The woman-directed lineup is thrilling, from revenge movies set in the Tasmanian wilderness to comedies about women in late night TV.
 These are the women-directed movies and documentaries you should get excited about.